Lou Leon Guerrero: War claims advance payments to World War II survivors

+Abortion rights

+In December 2022, Leon Guerrero vetoed legislation passed by the Legislature of Guam seeking to curtail abortion rights in Guam, with the relevant bill compared to the 2021 Texas Heartbeat Act.
+The legislature ultimately fell two votes short of overriding Leon Guerrero’s veto.

-Management of the Covid-19 Pandemic on Guam
+Management of the COVID-19 Pandemic on Guam

 "Path to Half" vaccination campaign

 Leon Guerrero announced an ambitious "Path to Half" vaccination campaign at a press conference on March 15, 2021.
 She set the goal of vaccinating half of Guam's adult population by May 1.
 The Path to Half benchmark was met 3 days ahead of the deadline of May 1.

 Personal life

 Guerrero married attorney Jeff Cook.
 She has two children, Joaquin and Mariana, and seven grandchildren.